Simulating Classification Models for Ex-Ante Evaluation of Predict-Then-Optimize Methods: Results

-We now focus on how a classifier's macro TPR and FPR affect the total weighted completion time.
-Figure \ref{fig:multiclass-makespan} shows the gap to the actual optimal makespan for different TPR and FPR values.
+Figure \ref{fig:multiclass-makespan} shows a similar plot of the gap to the actual optimal makespan for different TPR and FPR values, for a problem instance with $T=3$ and $\eta=20$.
 In contrast to the binary classification setting, the data points are not uniformly distributed between 0 and 1.
-This is because the plot shows macro-averaged TPR and FPR values rather than class-specific values, which often mask variation by producing identical averages even when individual class performance differs.
-Despite this visualization limitation, Figure \ref{fig:multiclass-makespan} clearly shows that as TPR increases and FPR decreases, the gap to the actual optimal objective value decreases.
-As in the binary case, the smallest gap (0\%) occurs when TPR is 1 and FPR is 0.
-Furthermore, relatively good approximations of the actual optimal objective value can be obtained for moderate TPR values, as long as FPR remains relative low.
+This is due to the use of macro-averaged TPR and FPR values rather than class-specific values, which often mask variation by producing identical averages even when individual class performance differs.
+Despite this visualization limitation, Figure \ref{fig:multiclass-makespan} shows that as TPR increases and FPR decreases, the gap to the actual optimal objective value decreases.
+As in the binary case, the smallest gap (0\%) occurs when TPR $=1$ and FPR $=0$.

-Of the three ML models tested, the most accurate approximations of the actual optimal cost are obtained when using the RF classifier, even though its macro-averaged FPR is worse than that of XGB.
-The gap between the solution of RF$\veryshortarrow$WSPT and the actual optimal objective value is 7.7\%, compared to 10.3\% for XGB$\veryshortarrow$WSPT.
-This demonstrates the non-trivial relationship between predictive performance and total weighted completion time minimization.
-Table \ref{tab:multi-makespan} provides additional details on each model's error metrics and the results from their corresponding simulations.
-The results confirm that simulated FPR values exhibit limited variance, while TPR values show greater variability across simulations.
-Nevertheless, the differences between objective values obtained using actual model predictions and those from simulated predictions remain relatively small.
+Finally, we analyze how the upper bound $\eta$ of the distribution from which job weights are sampled affects the gap to the true optimal solution cost.
+Figure \ref{fig:bin-weight-ub} shows that, for both $T=2$ and $T=3$, the smallest average gap as well as the smallest variability across instances occurs when $\eta=20$.
+As $\eta$ increases, the variability in the results becomes larger and the average gaps tend to increase as well (although not in a strictly monotonic manner).
+These results indicate that when job weights span a wider range, accurately predicting them becomes increasingly important for obtaining solutions that remain close to the true optimal cost.